 Preheat oven to 200c (390f).

 Drain away/soak up the excess moisture then finish building your masterpiece.
-Use a first layer of pizza sauce, then mozzarella and top with cheddar.
-This will allow the Mozzarella to go gooey in the center and let the cheddar turn nice and crispy on the top.
-Evenly sprinkle the rest of your toppings and finish with a dusting of Italian Herbs.
-Pop back in the oven and grill for a few minutes until the cheese starts to crisp.
+Use a first layer of Pizza Sauce, then Cheese, then evenly sprinkle the rest of your toppings and finish with a dusting of Italian Herbs.
+Pop back in the oven and grill/broil for a few minutes until the cheese starts to crisp.

 Enjoy!
 Oh and maybe grab some napkins.
 That cheese is gonna be oozey.